 The Articles of Association do not grant any powers to the Board of Directors to issue equity instruments.

-Finally, it is specified that no shares exist that confer special control rights to their holders.
+There are no limits envisaged to the possession or transfer of shares and there are no shares that confer special control rights to their holders.